Division rings for group algebras of virtually compact special groups and $3$-manifold groups: Introduction

 \subsection{Consequences of the existence of \texorpdfstring{$\mathcal D_{kG}$}{}}

-Recently, Jaikin-Zapirain showed that if $k$ is a field of characteristic zero and $G$ is a torsion-free one-relator group, then the group algebra $kG$ is coherent (here \textit{coherent} means that every finitely generated ideal is finitely presented) \cite[Theorem 1.1]{Jaikin_oneRelCoherence}.
-Building on this breakthrough, Linton proved that one-relator groups are coherent \cite{Linton_oneRelCoherent}, confirming a conjecture of Baumslag \cite{Baumslag_OneRelProblems}.
-In Jaikin-Zapirain's result, the only reason one must assume that $k$ is of characteristic zero is that in this case the Atiyah conjecture for one-relator groups \cite{JaikinLopez_Atiyah} implies that a Hughes-free division ring $\mathcal D_{kG}$ exists.
-Thus, combining our construction of $\mathcal D_{kG}$ for $\operatorname{char}(k) > 0$ with Jaikin-Zapirain's arguments, we obtain the following.
+In a recent breakthrough, Jaikin-Zapirain and Linton proved that one-relator groups are coherent, \cite{JaikinLinton_oneRelCoherence}, confirming a conjecture of Baumslag \cite{Baumslag_OneRelProblems}, as are their group algebras over fields of characteristic $0$. \cite[Theorem 1.1]{JaikinLinton_oneRelCoherence}.
+In fact, they showed that $kG$ is coherent whenever $G$ is the fundamental group of a reducible $2$-complex without proper powers \cite[Theorem 1.6]{JaikinLinton_oneRelCoherence} (see the discussion before \cref{cor:coherence} for a definition) and $k$ is a field of characteristic $0$.
+Note that all torsion-free one-relator groups are fundamental group of such $2$-complexes.
+The only reason one must assume that $k$ is of characteristic zero is that in this case the Strong Atiyah Conjecture for one-relator groups \cite{JaikinLopez_Atiyah} implies that a Hughes-free division ring $\mathcal D_{kG}$ exists.
+Thus, combining our construction of $\mathcal D_{kG}$ for $\operatorname{char}(k) > 0$ with Jaikin-Zapirain and Linton's arguments, we obtain the following.

-\begin{cor}[\cref{cor:coherence}] Let $G$ be a virtually compact special one-relator group.
-Then the group ring $kG$ is coherent for any division ring $k$. \end{cor}
+\begin{cor}[\cref{cor:coherence}] Let $G$ be a virtually compact special and the fundamental group of a finite reducible $2$-complex.
+Then any crossed product $k*G$ is coherent for any division ring $k$. \end{cor}

-Many one-relator groups are virtually compact special: in \cite[Theorem 8.2]{Linton_ORH}, Linton showed that every one-relator group $G$ with negative immersions is virtually compact special, and in \cite[Theorem 1.3]{LouderWilton_NegativeImmersions} Louder and Wilton characterise the one-relator groups with negative immersions as those with a presentation $G = F/\llangle w \rrangle$, where $w$ is a cyclically reduced word of primitivity rank $> 2$ (see \cref{def:PR}) in the free group $F$.
-Since $w$ being of primitivity rank $1$ implies that $G$ has torsion, the only case where we don't know whether $kG$ embeds into a Hughes-free division ring is when $w$ has primitivity rank $2$.
-The question as to the coherence of $\Z G$, even in the virtually compact special case, remains open.